GitJuski/Linux-servers/h5-GJ(In progress).md

 ![4](Screenshots/5/4.png)

-Once in I checked that I could surf the net with firefox and checked that the console works.
+Once I was in, I checked that I could surf the net with Firefox and checked that the console works.

 ![5](Screenshots/5/5.png)